AdaCore/training_material/courses/spark_for_ada_programmers/110_advanced_proof_techniques.rst

 * Relaxed Initialization

-   - Ability to partly initialize objects
+   - Ability to partially initialize objects

 * Pointers and Ownership